Anglefang/splunk-bruteforce-detection-lab/incident-report.md

 - Implement MFA where possible
 - Monitor spikes in EventCode 4625
 - Add rate-limiting or IDS rules for repeated SSH failures
-- Disable SSH if not required
+- Disable SSH if not needed